zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i30.2.png)

 - To access GGCS we will use ssh on the OGG Compute image and log into GGCS from there.
 Go to the OGG Compute Desktop, open the workshop folder, and navigate to the keys directory.
+Right click inside the folder to open a terminal window.

 	![](images/100/i31.png)